 Sri Lanka is home to about four different types of forest, which are found in different parts of the island.
-The country is so rich in nature and wildlife that often these forests have endemic species of fauna and flora that can only be found in this locale.
-If you are a nature enthusiast, or even if you are not, we recommend that you add a visit to a Sri Lankan forest to your itinerary.
+Very often, these forests have endemic species of fauna and flora which can only be found in this region.
+If you are a nature enthusiast, we recommend that you add a visit to a Sri Lankan forest to your itinerary.
 Here’s everything you need to know.

 Where: Sinharaja Rainforest, Sabaragamuwa & Southern Province

 Not much sun reaches the rainforest floor and the little that filters down from the canopy has a green tint to it.
-Dry leaves mixed with mud crunch and squelch as you walk over them during your trek, apart from that all you will hear are bird songs and the unrelenting sound of chirping crickets.
-The Sinharaja Rainforest near the southern region of the island is a truly magnificent place, an unassuming wonderland that is only a short distance away from tourist hubs like Galle.
+Dry leaves mixed with mud crunch and squelch as you walk over them during your trek.
+Apart from that, all you will hear are bird songs and the unrelenting sound of chirping crickets.
+The Sinharaja Rainforest is a truly magnificent place, an unassuming wonderland that is only a short distance away from tourist hubs like Galle.

 Dry Ever-Green Forests

-Sri Lankan dry evergreen forests don’t look at all like the Europeans evergreen forests which consist of pine trees.
+Sri Lankan dry evergreen forests don’t look much like the Europeans evergreen forests which consist of pine trees.
 Instead, the forests here are made up of large sturdy deciduous trees that can weather many storms and long periods of drought.
-The dry-zone evergreen forests are found throughout the country- except for the south-west corner and central highlands.
+The dry-zone evergreen forests are found throughout the country, except for the south-west corner and central highlands.

 Where: Horton Plains National Park, Central Province & the Knuckles Mountain Range

 The cloud forests are a hallmark of the Sri Lankan hill country.
 Large mountains covered in lush green forests with thick plumes of mist that swirl around the tips of the mountains.
-Before British rule, this whole region was covered by forests and the exotic creatures that dwell deep in the forests, including monkeys, sambar deer and even Sri Lankan highland leopards.
-However, at the turn of the 19th century, most of these forests were cut down and turned into tea plantations by the colonials.
+Before British rule, this whole region was covered by forests and exotic creatures dwelling deep in the forests, including monkeys, sambar deer and even Sri Lankan highland leopards.
+However, at the turn of the 19th century, most of these forests were cut down and turned into tea plantations by the colonisers.
 Now there are still a few pockets of these fantastic forests that should not be missed.

 Where: Kalpitiya, North Western Province

 Mangrove forests are possibly the most interesting type of forest.
-These forests are spread throughout the country but entering them forests is an otherworldly experience.
-Found in the brackish inland waters besides coastal towns, these forests are found in murky waters and so you can only enter by boat.
+These forests are spread throughout the country but entering them is an otherworldly experience.
+Found in the brackish inland waters besides coastal towns, these forests can only be entered by boat.
 Mangroves are the home of vital and unique ecosystems which not only protect the flora and fauna within the forest but also absorb more carbon dioxide than a regular forest!

-From a distance, it looks like an island of trees floating along on a lagoon, its lush green leaves sprouting dramatically and encompassing the water below.
+From a distance, it looks like an island of trees floating on a lagoon, its lush green leaves sprouting dramatically and encompassing the water below.
 However, the interior is completely different from its exterior.
 From the time you enter all you see is brown water and dark brown trunks that are mangled together making the forest look even thicker; but then you look up and you see green.
-The leafy roof acting as a protective barrier from the sun and when you are here everything seems hushed and quiet.
+The leafy roof acts as a protective barrier from the sun and helps create a cool and calming atmosphere.